Filling out a check isn’t something that many people have to do these days.

 There is no way around that at all.

-That’s why a lot of people who carry checks with them choose not to sign it until they are at the bank or about to hand it to the recipient.
+That’s why a lot of people who carry checks with them choose not to sign them until they are at the bank or about to hand them to the recipient.

 That way, if the check gets lost, no one can cash or deposit it.

-Another thing to mindful of is how you sign it.
+Another thing to be mindful of is how you sign it.